AAR Issues $75 Million in Senior Notes

 Related news

-Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, today announced that it will release financial results for its second quarter of fiscal year 2024, ended November 30, 2023, after the close of the New York Stock Exchange trading session on Thursday, December 21, 2023.
+Wood Dale, Illinois, January 6, 2026 — AAR CORP.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, reported today financial results for the fiscal year 2026 second quarter ended November 30, 2025.

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today it has signed an agreement to extend the Company’s existing airframe MRO services with Alaska Airlines through 2030 and expand its heavy maintenance partnership.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, has begun executing on its exclusive commercial distribution agreement with TRIUMPH.